codeyab22/Runner-ReadMe-Generator/README.md

 Run the following command:
 2. Copy and paste npm init

+# Authors:
-Authors: Adia Boyd
+Adia Boyd
+# Contributors:
-Contributors: No contributers yet:
+No contributers yet:

+# Licenses:
-Licenses: MIT
+MIT

 This is licensed under the MIT---Looking at LICENSE

+# Tests:
-Tests: jest.
+jest.
+# Repositories
 Here is the repo to my link: https://github.com/codeyab22/Runner-ReadMe-Generator/.
 Here is the deployed website:

-QUESTIONS:
+# Questions:

 Email: codeyab@aol.com